Bluff collapses at Beacon’s Beach in North County

 Despite saying that an inspection revealed that the movement from the landslide has halted, officials have decided to shut down the parking lot and beach access trail.

-“In an abundance of caution, City geotechnical and engineering staff will monitor and evaluate the landslide area for potential future instability for the next 30 to 90 days.”
-Encinitas officials said in a release Monday evening.
+“In an abundance of caution, City geotechnical and engineering staff will monitor and evaluate the landslide area for potential future instability for the next 30 to 90 days,” officials said in a release Monday.

 The collapse marks the first major landslide movement at Beacon’s Beach since 1990, according to authorities.